The occARU model

 To accommodate structural zeros arising from species absences at the site level, we model the occupancy of species s \in 1, \dots, S at site i \in 1, \dots, I as a latent Bernoulli variable, where z_{is} = 1 indicates occupancy:

-\begin{aligned} z_{is} &\sim \mathrm{Bernoulli} \left( \psi_{is} \right) \\ \psi_{is} &= \operatorname{logit}^{-1} \left( {\alpha_\psi}_{[s]} + {\boldsymbol{\beta_\psi}}_{[s]} {\boldsymbol{X_1}}_{[i]} \right), \end{aligned} \tag{1}
+\begin{aligned} z_{is} &\sim \mathrm{Bernoulli} \left( \psi_{is} \right) \\ \psi_{is} &= \operatorname{logit}^{-1} \left( {\alpha_\psi}_{[s]} + {\boldsymbol{X_1}}_{[i]} {\boldsymbol{\beta_\psi}}_{[s]} \right), \end{aligned} \tag{1}

 where \boldsymbol{\alpha_\psi} are species-level intercepts, \boldsymbol{\beta_\psi} are species-level coefficients and \boldsymbol{X_1} represents a design matrix. occARU accommodates three types of predictors: continuous, categorical, and ordinal (ordered categorical).
 Categorical coefficients are modeled as zero-sum Gaussian variables, and ordinal coefficients are parameterised via a simplex decomposition of the category differences (Bürkner and Charpentier 2020), where the coefficient corresponds to the effect of the highest category.

-Stan does not accommodate discrete parameters (z_{is}) and they are marginalised out of the likelihood; however, posterior inference on underlying occupancy states is performed through the forward-backward sampling algorithm by setting the argument latent = TRUE in fit_model().
+Stan does not accommodate discrete parameters (z_{is}) and they are marginalised out of the likelihood; however, posterior inference on underlying occupancy states is performed through the forward-backward sampling algorithm by setting the argument latent = TRUE in occARU().

 Detection